chrhein/hercules/src/markdown-pages/About.md

 Hello 👋

-I'm Christian, a visualization student at the University of Bergen.
+I'm Christian, a visualization student who's passionate about programming, working on hobby projects and learning new technologies.